 - Check your Gastroenterology state requirements for CME where you practice.

 - Purchase the Gastroenterology CME Self-Assessment Activity.

 - Answer questions with at least 70% accuracy (you may correct answers as you go).

 - Redeem and submit the form and evaluation.

 - Print your PDF certificate of completion.

 *Please Note: Non-MOC hours (CME only) are self-reported.
 Please follow the instructions given by your board to report your CME hours.
 Members of the ABIM, ABPath, ABP, and ABHONS MOC credits will be submitted to the respective board website by BoardVitals.

 For full steps, view our Support Page on Redeeming CME Hours.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 35 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 35 Medical Knowledge points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 BoardVitals designates this Internet Enduring Material for a maximum of 35 AMA PRA Category 1™ Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Further Gastroenterology CME info found here.